-Access has been granted to: Pete Clifton, Teilo Colley, Alan Marshall, Richard Woodward, Martin Keene, Wesley Johnson, Ashley Broadley and Jonathan Grun.
+Access has been granted to: Peter Clifton, Richard Woodward, Scott D'Arcy, Martin Keene, Wesley Johnson and Ashley Broadley.
 More names can be added as necessary.

-The lpso complaints procedure
+The Ipso complaints procedure

 This is how Ipso explains its complaints procedure to the public: